emmaodia/smart-name-system/design_pattern_decisions.md

 The access and operations on contracts are restricted :
 - SmartName can only be managed by its primary account (the one that ceated it, SmartNameRegistry)
 - Only the administrator (owner) of a SmartName can manage it using SmartNameRegistry
-- Smart Names must be unlocked to be managed by a service
+- SmartNames must be unlocked to be managed by a service

 The SmartName contract uses the Secondary.sol contract provided by OpenZeppelin: https://docs.openzeppelin.com/contracts/2.x/api/ownership